glouppe/info8002-large-scale-data-systems/lecture5.md

 - An instance **must terminate** when the application locally triggers an `Abort` event.
 - The state of the component is initialized
     - with a higher timestamp than that of all instances it initialized previously;
-    - with the state of the most recently aborted epoch consensus instance.
+    - with the state of the most recently locally aborted epoch consensus instance.

 ---